 Quaker Business Success in Ireland

-Above: Quaker families such as the Jacobs, Bewleys, and Lambs created food brands that helped define the Irish pantry.
+Above: Quaker families in Ireland such as the Jacobs, Bewleys, and Lambs created food brands that helped define Irish foodways.
+Image source: Lee J. Stoltzfus, Google Gemini.

-In the 18th and 19th centuries, Quakers shaped economic and social life in ways that far exceeded their small numbers.
-In both Ireland and Pennsylvania, Quakers built successful businesses while also leading major reform movements.
+In the eighteenth and nineteenth centuries, Quakers influenced local economies in ways that exceeded their small numbers.
+In both Ireland and Pennsylvania, they built successful businesses while also providing leadership of major social reform movements.

 Quaker Business Success in Ireland:

-Above: The Goodbody family of Clara, County Offaly were prominent Quaker entrepreneurs in flour milling, jute spinning, etc. Images source: OffalyHistory.com.
+Above: The Goodbody family of County Offaly were prosperous Quaker entrepreneurs in flour milling, jute spinning, etc. Images source: OffalyHistory.com.

 Irish Quakers were deeply involved in the industrial and commercial transformation of the country during the 19th century.
-While they did not dominate Irish industry as a whole, they were very influential in food production, textiles, milling, engineering, and finance.
+They were very influential in food production, textiles, milling, engineering, and finance.

-Jacob’s began in Waterford in 1851 under Quaker leadership and later moved to Dublin.
-The firm became one of the largest biscuit manufacturers in the United Kingdom and Ireland, and popularized products such as the cream cracker.
+Jacob’s began in Waterford under Quaker leadership and later moved to Dublin.
+The firm became one of the largest biscuit manufacturers in the United Kingdom and Ireland.
+The company introduced the popular cream cracker in 1885.
 The brand survives, though not under family ownership.

-Fruitfield was founded by the Lamb family, and became a large preserves and jam company.
-It survives within larger corporate structures.
-The company expanding to Dublin in 1922.
-The compay merged with Jacob’s Biscuits in 2004
+Fruitfield was founded by the Lamb family and became a large company producing preserves and jam.
+It survives today within larger corporate structures.
+The company expanded to Dublin in 1922, and merged with Jacob’s Biscuits in 2004

-The Goodbody family, based in Clara, County Offaly, built one of the most diversified Quaker enterprises in Ireland.
+The Goodbody family, based in County Offaly, built one of the most diversified Quaker enterprises in Ireland.
 Their interests included flour milling, jute spinning, tobacco production, and finance.
 The jute mill at Clara was once the largest in Ireland.
-Most industrial operations ended in the twentieth century, but Goodbody Stockbrokers remains as a descendant firm.

-The Malcomson family of Portlaw, County Waterford, created a vast cotton spinning enterprise and operated shipping interests and iron works.
-Their expansion was dramatic, but their collapse after the American Civil War was equally swift.
+The Malcomson family of County Waterford created a vast cotton-spinning enterprise and operated shipping interests and iron works.

 The Richardson family developed the damask linen works at Bessbrook in County Armagh.
 The mill gained international recognition for quality and technical innovation, and the surrounding village was planned as an industrial community.